spooozy/pet-phone-book/docs/ARCHITECTURE.md

         -   The controller layer calls the `Update contact details(ContactFullDetails)` method in the logic layer.
         -   The logic layer performs an `UPDATE` operation over the DB for the record with the matching `id`.
         -   The UI layer receives the updated `ContactFullDetails` object and displays it on the "Contact details" screen.
--   Description of the data flow for the use case: a user can remove a stored contact (follow light blue arrows)
+-   Description of the data flow for the use case: a user can remove a stored contact (follow light blue arrows):
     -   pre-requisites: User is on the "Contact details" screen.
     -   action (trigger): User presses the “Delete Contact” button and confirms the action.
     -   result: